Topics The First Neglected Tropical Diseases Student Contest and Online Event on World NTD Day 2024

 From the 35 teams (79 applicants), the final selection was made by having the applicants present 5 works in the A category and 6 works in the B category that passed the preliminary selection both onsite and online.
 The presentations from the students ranged from those that were outstanding in their use of YouTube to attract an audience, to presentations that incorporated sign language and research that made use of their experiences visiting developing countries.

-The Japan Pharmaceutical Manufacturers Association Award was presented to a junior high school student from Tokyo Gakugei University International Secondary School for his presentation, which showed that Japan's advanced medical technology could not only help developing countries develop human resources and improve social infrastructure such as health, sanitation, and education, but also lead to ownership and friendly relations in the developing countries in the future.
+The Japan Pharmaceutical Manufacturers Association Award was presented to a junior high school student from Tokyo Gakugei University International Secondary School for his presentation, which showed that Japan's advanced medical technology could not only help developing countries develop human resources and improve social infrastructure such as health, sanitation, and education, but also lead to ownership and friendly relations with developing countries in the future.
 I felt that this could lead to a sense of ownership and friendly relations among developing countries in the future.

 World NTD Day Online Event (January 30, 2024)